MikeyK65/App-Privacy/README.md

 Privacy Policy

+This privacy policy applies to all mobile applications published by Mike Kennedy (“the Developer”).

-This app does not collect, store, or share any personal data.
+None of the apps collect, store, transmit, or share personal data.
-Any data used by the app is processed locally on the device.
+All data used by the apps is processed locally on the user’s device.

-The app does not use analytics, tracking, or third-party advertising.
+The apps do not use analytics, advertising, tracking technologies, or third-party SDKs that collect personal information.

-If you have questions, contact: devmikekennedy@gmail.com
+If any future app requires data collection, this policy will be updated accordingly before release.

+Contact: devmikekennedy@gmail.com